Back pain: Symptom

 Your spine is a column of bones (vertebrae) held together by muscles, tendons and ligaments and cushioned by shock-absorbing disks.
 A problem in any part of your spine can cause back pain.
 For some people, back pain is simply an annoyance.
 For others, it can be excruciating and disabling.

-Most back pain — even severe back pain — goes away on its own in four to six weeks.
-Surgery is rarely needed for back pain and is generally considered only as a last resort.
+Most back pain — even severe back pain — goes away on its own within six weeks.
+Surgery usually isn't needed for back pain and generally is considered only if other treatments are not effective.

-Back pain can also result from more-serious injuries, such as a vertebral fracture or ruptured disk; from arthritis and other age-related changes in your spine; and from certain infections.
+Back pain can also result from arthritis and other age-related changes in your spine, from more-serious injuries, such as a vertebral fracture or ruptured disk, and from certain infections.

 Possible causes of back pain include: